 Navigating a World Built for Boys.

-Fast forward, the girl is now a pre-teen and the narrative takes a dark return.
-As she grows closer to her womanly form, and recognizing her developing body, for the first time the girl is subjected to a common horror in girl world.
-In gym class she experiences a violation of her autonomy, a boy gropes her and in the span of seconds she realizes two things we all eventually do.
-That “she will always be a girl in the world designed for boys,” and that the power dynamic at play is as ancient as the clay at the Temple of Hera.
-The sharp contrasting with the fragility of her experience and the timeless strength of woman throughout history it’s a subtle but potent commentary on gender and power.
+The girl is now a preteen and the narrative takes a dark turn.
+As she grows closer to her womanly form, for the first time the girl is subjected to a common horror in girl world.
+In gym class she experiences a violation of her autonomy.
+She realizes that “she will always be a girl in the world designed for boys,” and that the power dynamic at play is as ancient as the clay at the Temple of Hera.
+The sharp contrast of the fragility of her experience and the timeless strength of woman throughout history it’s a subtle but potent commentary on gender and power.

 Sensuality